HopopOps/k8s-ldap-auth/README.md

 # k8s-ldap-auth

 ## What
-This is a webhook token authentication plugin implementation for ldap backend heavily inspired from Daniel Weibel article and own implementation in "Implementing LDAP authentication for Kubernetes" at https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155
+This is a webhook token authentication plugin implementation for ldap backend inspired from Daniel Weibel article "Implementing LDAP authentication for Kubernetes" at https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155

 k8s-ldap-auth is actually providing authentication with a token such as `base64(username:password)`, populating v1.UserInfo with:
 ```